 - Premature birth – In Alaska, in 2011 9.2% of births were premature.
 Babies born before the full term of pregnancy have much greater risk of immediate health problems.
 Many will catch up with full term infants by the time they are one or two years old.
 Some will not.
 Some will have lasting disabilities.

 - Infection – Some infections of the birth canal can be passed to the baby as it is born through the vagina.
 An important source of infection of the mother is infection that travels up into the uterus after birth has occurred.
 Bacteria can directly enter blood vessels and spread throughout the body very quickly causing high fevers and chills.
 These infections can progress to shock and death without prompt medical care.

 - Injuries to the vagina, rectum or bladder – When the fetus passes through the birth canal, excessive stretching can cause damage to the vagina, rectum, or bladder.

 - Cesarean section – Cesarean section is the surgical delivery of a fetus through an incision made in the woman's abdomen and uterus.
-Approximately 1 in 5 (21%) births in Alaska is by Cesarean section.
+The percent of cesarean sections in Alaska in 2010 was 22.6%, the lowest rate in the United States.
 Commonly called "C-section", the procedure is done to relieve dangerous conditions of stress on the fetus or the woman, when the fetus is too large to pass through the birth canal, when the woman's labor is not progressing normally, and various other reasons.
 Any surgery poses some level of risk for problems with anesthesia, injury to the woman or fetus, bleeding or infection.

 - Rh factor incompatibility – Protein material found on the surface of red blood cells is known as the Rh factor.
 If a woman and her fetus have different Rh factors, the woman must receive medication to prevent the development of antibodies that would endanger future pregnancies.